 Festuca filiformis, known by the common names fine-leaf sheep fescue, fine-leaved sheep's-fescue, hair fescue, and slender fescue, is a species of grass.
 It is native to Europe and it is widespread elsewhere as an introduced species and often a weed.

 They are herbaceous , perennial , cespitose plants with erect stems ( culms ) that can reach 45 cm long.
-The inflorescence is a panicle made up of numerous spikelets, each with up to 8 florets
+The inflorescence is a panicle made up of numerous spikelets, each with up to 8 florets.
+It can be invasive in the US.

 This plant might be poisonous